School board surprised at how much they promised unions

 Daily Post Staff Writer

-The Palo Alto school board stumbled into a dilemma last night (June 16) before approving contracts with two unions that will result in the district losing money if property taxes go up too much.
+The Palo Alto school board stumbled into a dilemma last night (June 16) before approving contracts with two unions that could result in the district losing money if property taxes go up too much.

 That’s because the district agreed on May 27 to pay the union for non-teachers 80% of all property tax growth above 5%.